 Topics covered in this program include:

-• Identifying your customers, target market and competition
+• Identify your customers, target market, and competition

-• Communicating with customers through digital/social media, lead generation and content development (photography, storytelling, ….)
+• Learn lead generation and content development (photography, storytelling, and more)

 Where: Mandurah Business Development Centre, 10 Lively Place Mandurah